yggdrasil-network/yggdrasil-network.github.io/platforms.md

 - Works in TAP mode, but currently doesn't work in TUN mode.
 - You may need to create the TAP adapter first if it doesn't already exist, i.e. `ifconfig tap0 create`.
+- A [FreeBSD service script](https://github.com/yggdrasil-network/yggdrasil-go/blob/master/contrib/freebsd/yggdrasil) is available in the `contrib` folder.
+This might be adaptable to other BSDs.

 ## OpenBSD